Vjosa Wild River National Park

 Vjosa Wild River National Park (Parku Kombëtar i Lumit të Egër “Vjosa”) is a national park located in southern Albania.
 The Vjosa River is Europe's first Wild River National Park that was designated on 15 March 2023.
 The park was declared a natural ecosystem by decision of the Council of Ministers, in compliance with Law 81/2017 "On Protected Areas".
 The river valley is considered Albania's biodiversity hotspot, offering ideal aquatic habitats for over 1,100 species of wildlife, including otters, the endangered Egyptian vulture and the critically endangered Balkan lynx, of which only 15 are estimated to remain.

 Background

 Vjosa was declared the first Wild River National Park in Europe in a ceremony organized in Tepelenë on 15 March 2023, with Albanian prime minister Edi Rama in attendance, which finalized a years long joint initiative by the Ministry of Tourism and Environment, in cooperation with Patagonia, the International Union for Conservation of Nature (IUCN), environmental organizations and other local NGOs.
+Besjana Guri and Olsi Nika were awarded the Goldman Prize jointly for their advocacy for the park's creation.

 The Vjosa, from the source to its discharge into the Adriatic Sea – including its main tributaries (Drino, Kardhiq, Bënçë, Shushicë) – was given full national and transboundary protection in accordance with international standards, effectively being preserved as a living, free flowing wild river, for the benefit of the local population and its surrounding natural habitat.

 In 2025, the park was designated as a biosphere reserve by UNESCO.